MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-my-workspace.md

 ::: moniker-end

 My Workspace provides you with a private area in the Operations and Web console that you can customize for your specific needs.
 Using My Workspace in the Operations console, you can create folders to organize the workspace, add shortcuts to favorite views, save useful searches, and create views that are only visible to you.

 ::: moniker range="sc-om-1807"
 In version 1807, you can create dashboards as well as add an existing dashboard from the Monitoring workspace.
-See [Using My Workspace in Web console](manage-web-console-my-workspace.md) for additional information.
+For more information, see [Using My Workspace in Web console](manage-web-console-my-workspace.md).
 ::: moniker-end

 ::: moniker range=">=sc-om-2019"
-You can create dashboards as well as add an existing dashboard from the Monitoring workspace.
-See [Using My Workspace in Web console](manage-web-console-my-workspace.md) for additional information.
+You can create dashboards and add an existing dashboard from the Monitoring workspace.
+For more information, see [Using My Workspace in Web console](manage-web-console-my-workspace.md).
 ::: moniker-end

-Your configuration of My Workspace will be available to you in any Operations or Web console that you log in to using the same Windows credentials.
+Your configuration of My Workspace will be available to you in any Operations or Web console that you sign in to using the same Windows credentials.

 ## Create folders in My Workspace